 You have DoubleBear's permission to post and share videos of our Early Access build, but we ask that you please make clear to viewers that this is a pre-beta Early Access version and not the final game.

 What is the story of Dead State?

-You're a survivor in the zombie apocalypse.
+You're a survivor in the undead apocalypse.
 As far as you know, civilization has collapsed on a global scale.
 The only thing for certain is that the dead are preying on the living and most of the living are getting more desperate as time goes on.
 Somehow, you need to find a way to survive.
 Your best bet is to find other survivors and resources to increase your chances, but nothing is easy in this new world.

 Where is the game set?

 In the fictional town of Splendid, Texas (Central Texas).